rcpch/rcpch-census-platform/README.md

 ## Why is it needed?

-The [Office of National Statistics](https://www.ons.gov.uk) publishes all the Census data exhaustively - this API is not intended to replace it.
-There is a need though for RCPCH to be able to describe the lived environment and experience of children and young people in a meaningful way, to inform research and clinical practice.
-This API therefore curates environmental data where they have impact on children's health or paediatrics.
-It is a work in progress but the initial project addresses deprivation, in particular reporting indices of multiple deprivation from across the UK as an API.
-It is consumed by software that RCPCH and others provide.
+The [Office of National Statistics](https://www.ons.gov.uk) publishes all the Census data exhaustively - this project is not intended to replace it.
+There is a need though for RCPCH to be able to describe the lived environment and experience of children and young people in a meaningful way, to inform research, audit and clinical practice.
+The project will curate social and environmental data where they have impact on children's health or on paediatrics, available to clinicians and researchers.
+It is a work in progress.
+The first application within this project is an API to address deprivation, by reporting indices of multiple deprivation from across the UK against a postcode.
+It is consumed by software that RCPCH provide.

 ### UK Areas